GameServerManagers/LinuxGSM-Docs/Rust.md

 In this guide, we're going to go through the Rust install process, correcting your system to handle multiple Rust servers, installing Oxide and keeping it updated easily.

 UPDATE 2017-01-29: LGSM now supports downloading, updating, or removing Oxide!
+Run [[update-functions]] command to get the new feature!

 ## System requirements